xoxwgys56/youtube-comment-search/README.md

   - this function return nothing. so can not know user signin properly
   - also can not use promise.
 - Maybe..
 I should ues React not just vanillaJS
+- If cookie is too large. can not save

 ### Author